At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 Click attribution link

 This is the attribution link that contains all the setup information you have set for it.
+You can save the link for future reference by clicking Save attribution link.

 View-through attribution lookback window